Research

 1 Ecological studies on the life history characteristics and production mechanisms of fishes

-The Seto Inland Sea is known as a highly productive water.
-However, a lot of ecological characteristics of fishes or aquatic organisms inhabiting the area are still unclear.
-Our goal is to reveal production mechanisms of commercially important fishes in and around the Seto Inland Sea, to contribute to sustainable fisheries in relation to SDG_14.
-We investigate life history traits such as growth, feeding habits, and reproduction of fishes through field surveys and laboratory experiments.
-The growth rate or other parameters of fishes in the study area are compared with those in other areas to elucidate the intraspecific variations.
-We have also tried to clarify the mechanisms causing recent decline of some stocks of fish species.
+The Seto Inland Sea is recognized as a highly productive marine environment.
+However, many ecological characteristics of fishes and other aquatic organisms inhabiting this region remain poorly understood.
+Our primary goal is to elucidate the production mechanisms of commercially important fish species in and around the Seto Inland Sea, thereby contributing to sustainable fisheries in line with SDG 14.
+To achieve this, we investigate life history traits such as growth, feeding habits, and reproduction through field surveys and laboratory experiments.
+Growth rates and other biological parameters of fishes in the study area are compared with those in other regions to clarify intraspecific variations.
+In addition, we aim to identify the mechanisms underlying the recent decline in some fish stocks in line with SDG 13.

 <Sand lance and anchovy>

-Anchovy and sand lance are fishes that mainly support the high fisheries productivity in the Seto Inland Sea, because they are forage fishes for piscivorous predators.
+Anchovy and sand lance are key forage fishes that sustain the high fisheries productivity in the Seto Inland Sea, serving as prey for piscivorous predators.

 (Western sand lance Ammodytes japonicus)